๐ŸฒInternational Food and Culture

 Shared Dish Protocols

-• Serving utensils vs. personal utensils: most cultures expect you to use communal spoons, not your own chopsticks or fork, for shared dishes
+• Serving utensils vs. personal utensils: most cultures expect you to use communal spoons or serving chopsticks, not your own utensils, when taking from shared dishes.

-• Family-style dining (Chinese banquets, Ethiopian meals, Korean BBQ) emphasizes collective experience over individual portions
+• Family-style dining (Chinese banquets, Ethiopian meals, Korean BBQ) emphasizes collective experience over individual portions.
+The act of sharing itself carries social meaning.

-• Taking the last piece is often taboo—in Japan, it may sit untouched; in Korea, the eldest or host should offer it
+• Taking the last piece is often taboo.
+In Japan, the last morsel may sit untouched indefinitely.
+In Korea, the eldest person or the host should be the one to offer it.

 Hygiene and Respect in Communal Settings

-• Reaching across others violates personal space; ask for dishes to be passed
+• Reaching across others violates personal space.
+Ask for dishes to be passed instead.

-Compare: Chinese rotating table service vs. Ethiopian communal platter—both emphasize sharing, but Chinese Lazy Susans allow individual selection while Ethiopian tradition involves feeding others directly (gursha), demonstrating intimate trust and affection.
+Compare: Chinese rotating table service vs. Ethiopian communal platter.
+Both emphasize sharing, but Chinese Lazy Susans allow individual selection from a distance, while Ethiopian tradition involves feeding others directly (a practice called gursha), demonstrating intimate trust and affection.

 Professional and Formal Dining Contexts